-Each year, Smith College offers some of its finest incoming first-year students one of the best perks possible: a scholarship that includes a paid research position with a Smith professor—a prestigious job and research opportunity that undergraduates at most liberal arts colleges don’t even hope for.
+Each year, Smith College offers some of its finest incoming first-year students one of the best perks possible: a scholarship that includes a paid research position—a prestigious job and research opportunity that undergraduates at most liberal arts colleges don’t even hope for.

 Since its inception in 1992, this unique program has been featured in The New York Times and USA Today and has served as a model for similar programs at other colleges.

-Choosing from a long list of fascinating research projects, each STRIDE scholar may select one that especially piques her interest.
-She is then paired with a faculty member with whom she will work approximately seven hours a week over the coming year.
+Choosing from a long list of fascinating research projects, each STRIDE scholar may select one that especially piques their interest.
+They are then paired with a mentor with whom they will work approximately seven hours a week over the coming year.

 Current and former STRIDE participants say that one of the program’s most valuable aspects is the close look it provides at the world of academic learning.
-Another is that STRIDE professors frequently become mentors who can encourage, advise and connect students with others and help sort through the many opportunities that may come along during and after college.
+Another is that STRIDE mentors frequently encourage, advise and connect students with others and help sort through the many opportunities that may come along during and after college.

 STRIDE students are also pleased to find they can do meaningful, interesting work.
-Computer science major Margaret Zaccardi from Greenwood Lake, New York, spent her second year as a STRIDE scholar helping to manage the Poetry Center’s Web site.
+Computer science major Margaret Zaccardi spent her second year as a STRIDE scholar helping to manage the Poetry Center’s website and assisting Ellen Watson, Professor Emerita in English.
 “To be involved personally in bringing famous poets to Smith and publicizing the events is quite rewarding,” she said.
-She assisted Ellen Watson, director of the Poetry Center and lecturer in English.

 Her experience is not unique.
-STRIDE students and faculty often collaborate and present results of their joint research at academic conferences or are listed as joint authors when their findings are published in academic journals.
-The research is work, but it has its benefits—even beyond the money earned.
-STRIDE lets you test an interest in an intriguing academic area and gives you practical experience as an integral part of a professional research team.
+STRIDE students and their mentors often collaborate and present results of their joint research at academic conferences or are listed as joint authors when their findings are published in academic journals.
+STRIDE lets students test an interest in an intriguing academic area and gives them practical experience as an integral part of a professional research team.

 Joanna Slater says she got to know every “last nook and cranny of Neilson Library” when she worked as a STRIDE scholar with Elizabeth Spelman, professor in the humanities and philosophy.
 Joanna also gained a friend and mentor in Professor Spelman.
 “Through our weekly meetings, mostly over coffee at a local shop, I learned about the best traditions of academia: a curious mind, a respect for others, a devotion to learning,” she explains.
 At the end of her senior year, Joanna won a prestigious Henry Luce Foundation Scholarship that placed her in Hong Kong for one year as a Luce Scholar and a journalist.
 Joanna was awarded a Knight Bagehot Fellowship at Columbia University.
 She is now the New York bureau chief for Canada’s national newspaper, The Globe and Mail.